steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 by the network through the tasks of the net devices.
 Also, other ns-3 objects can extract information from it in an easy way.

-The ``BroadcastRlnc`` class can be roughly defined in the following way:
+The ``Broadcast`` class can be roughly defined in the following way:

 .. code-block:: c++